maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/38-san-francisco-county-department-of-elections/all-elections/en/voting-basics/vote-disabilities.md

 - large-print instructions on how to mark a ballot
 - optical sheets to magnify the print
 - pen attachments to make the writing utensils easier to grip
+- headphones and audio instructions in English, Cantonese, Mandarin, Spanish, and Filipino

 The Department can also dispatch a head-pointer or a multi-user sip/puff device to a polling place on Election Day upon request.
-If you would like to request such device to be available at your polling place, please contact the Department at (415) 554-4375 or TTY (415) 554-4386.
+Please contact the Department at (415) 554-4375 or TTY (415) 554-4386.

 #### Accessible Voter Information Pamphlet